ndrarendra/Quiz-Management-FastAPI/README.md

 - **Quizzes**:
   - Use the provided JSON files (`test_1.json`, `test_2.json`, `test_3.json`) via the API endpoint (`admin/quizzes`).
+  - Copy the json data into the API

 ### Testing Quizzes
 - Login as a regular user (Admins cannot attempt quizzes)